x-govuk/x-govuk.github.io/app/posts/govuk-services-frontend-stats.md

 [GOV.UK services: govuk-frontend version status](https://github.com/x-govuk/govuk-services-frontend-stats)

-At the time of publishing this, 6 services have already upgraded to GOV.UK Frontend version 5!
+At the time of publishing, 6 services have already upgraded to GOV.UK Frontend version 5.

 Well done to: